-Head of Space Policy & Senior Defence Fellow
+Director of Research and Head of Space Policy

-Gabriel Elefteriu is Head of Space Policy & Senior Defence Fellow.
-In his previous role at Policy Exchange he was National Security Research Fellow within the “Britain in the World” project.
+Gabriel Elefteriu is Director of Research at Policy Exchange.
+He also heads the organisation’s Space Policy Unit – the first of its kind in the UK – which he helped establish in April 2019.
+His background expertise is in space affairs, foreign policy and defence strategy, with a particular interest in Net Assessment.
+In his previous role at Policy Exchange Gabriel was Senior Defence Fellow within the “Britain in the World” project led by Dr John Bew.
 Before joining Policy Exchange in 2014, he was Senior Defence Analyst and Consultant with a defence market intelligence company working with global defence and homeland security industry clients, including A&D primes.
 His earlier experience includes a number of business and security intelligence roles in the City.
 Gabriel holds a BA in War Studies (1st class) and an MA in Intelligence and International Security (distinction) from King’s College London, where his main research focus was on space security and strategy.
 He is also an Associate of King’s College.

 Related Posts & Publications

 Britain’s industry-led space policy “model” has been a resounding success.
 But can it survive the fierce competition of the new space race?

 by Gabriel Elefteriu | May 30, 2018Controversy over UK’s access to Galileo has doubled as a welcome reminder of how crucial space is for this country in security terms.
 The point was underscored on 21 May by the defence secretary, Gavin Williamson, who announced the launch of Britain’s first Defence...